yuk1i/cs305_p2p/protocol.md

 ### Torrent file

-A torrent file in this P2P application is a json file that describes folder structures, file name, file hash and hash of every partition.
+A torrent file is a json file that describes folder structures, file name, file hash and hash of every partition.

-Torrent Metadata is the field `torrent_hash`.
+The Torrent Metadata is the field `torrent_hash`.

 ```json
 {